 March is when we celebrate women’s history month.
 One of the greatest compliments that someone could ever give me is to tell me that I’m a strong person.
 Strength is a characteristic that I truly admire.
 We’re all born with various degrees of strength that God intends for us to cultivate.

 Strength is a characteristic that I struggle every day to maintain.
 I’ve lived the majority of my life always feeling less than.
 Like I’m not enough.
 Needless to say, allowing people’s views of me to shape my own perception of what I’m capable of accomplishing caused some of my blessings to be delayed in my life.
-This is why some of my blessings that I dreamed about are just now coming to fruition.
+This is why some of the blessings that I dreamed about are just now coming to fruition.

 Acknowledging my place and taking ownership in being a part of God’s royal priesthood would have alleviated most of my pain.
 Cultivating negativity instead of positivity is why it took me a while to receive my blessings.